 Working with volunteers

 It might come as a surprise, but the Japanese Financial Literacy Tournament is held completely with a volunteer force only.
 Alumni of the FL Tournament and current students of Japanese universities join the team to prepare the event and hold it: they design all the materials, take part in tasks creation, host the ceremonies, help with grading etc. The work is not just seasonal: the preparation starts a year before the competition.
 Each year’s team normally has 30 core volunteers who help with preparation and attend to year-round Zoom meetings, and 80 functional volunteers who come to help with the contest.
 Those volunteers have their own democratic government, choose a president for every year, and get the decision power over many aspects of the competition, even changing its format and creating new games for finals.
+To bond the team, Tatsuro holds an annual volunteer camp where they get to know each other and work on the majority of essential processes.
+This helps to reach cohesion and help students become more self-organized and responsible.

 To maintain motivation, Tatsuro tries to give each volunteer their moment of glory: they are asked to adhere to a formal dress-code which helps them feel more significant at the event, and are given the floor for at least some time on stage.
 Tatsuro makes sure volunteers always feel that their work is appreciated.